nayan-tech/Assignment/README.md

 3. Install JavaScript dependencies: yarn install
 4. Run the Rails server: rails s
 5. Access the application:  Open http://localhost:3000 in your browser to see the running Rails app.
+6. Use Apache, nginx or any other tool to route your localhost to the web server.